 Clients who have income over £50,000 and who have children qualifying for the payment of tax-free child benefit, may be interested in making personal contributions to a registered pension scheme.
 Where a client, or their partner, has income above £50,000, a tax charge will apply to the person with the higher income equal to a 1% deduction in the child benefit award, for every £100 of ‘adjusted net income’ exceeding £50,000.
 The benefit is effectively lost completely if income reaches £60,000 or more.

 A personal contribution to a registered pension scheme may allow this valuable benefit to be retained in part or full.
 For example, a client with two qualifying children earning £55,000 would see their entitlement reduced from £1,820 per year to £910 per year due to the tax deduction.
 The payment of a personal contribution of £4,000 net to a scheme operating relief at source, would retain their full entitlement to the tax-free child benefit of £1,820, at a net cost of £3,000, after claiming higher rate tax relief on the personal contribution.
 A personal contribution of £5,000 to a registered pension scheme operating under the net pay arrangement would achieve the same result.

 Loss of the tax-free personal allowance

-Clients with taxable income in excess of £100,000 will see their tax-free personal allowance withdrawn by £1 for every £2 of ‘adjusted net income’ above £100,000.
-It will be lost completely if income reaches £122,000.
-In these circumstances, the payment of a personal contribution of £17,600 net to a registered pension scheme will reduce their ‘adjusted net income’ to £100,000, effectively ‘reinstating’ their full tax-free personal allowance and giving an effective rate of tax relief on the contribution at 60%.
+Clients will see their tax-free personal allowance withdrawn by £1 for every £2 of ‘adjusted net income’ above £100,000 – and lost completely if income reaches £125,000 or more.
+For a client with taxable income of £125,000, the payment of a personal contribution of £20,000 net to a registered pension scheme operating tax relief at source – or £25,000 paid to a registered pension scheme operating under the net pay arrangement – will reduce their ‘adjusted net income’ to £100,000.
+This will reinstate their full tax-free personal allowance and give an effective rate of tax relief on the whole contribution at 60%.